IBM-Bluemix-Docs/mobilepush/push-compliance.md

 ### Deleting a message
 {: #del-message}

-Messages sent with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance can be deleted from the service instance by providing the Message Id details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-message).
+Messages that are sent with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance can be deleted from the service instance by providing the Message Id details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-message).
 When a message is deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.

 ### Deleting a webhook
 {: #del-webhook}

-Webhooks registered with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance can be deleted from the service instance by providing the Webhook Name Details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-the-webhook).
+Webhooks that are registered with {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance can be deleted from the service instance by providing the Webhook Name Details to the API provided [here](https://cloud.ibm.com/apidocs/push-notifications#delete-the-webhook).
 When a webhook is deleted, it is completely deleted from the {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance and cannot be recovered.

 ### Deleting a service instance
 {: #del-service-instance}

-When an {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance is deleted from the console, all the above mentioned configuration data provided will be retained until the service retention [policy](https://www.ibm.com/software/reports/compatibility/clarity/softwareReqsForProduct.html) ends, after which the data is completely deleted from the service instance and cannot be recovered.
+When an {{site.data.keyword.cloud_notm}} {{site.data.keyword.mobilepushshort}} service instance is deleted from the console, all the above mentioned configuration data that is provided will be retained until the service retention [policy](https://www.ibm.com/software/reports/compatibility/clarity/softwareReqsForProduct.html) ends after which the data is completely deleted from the service instance and cannot be recovered.